Blog

 Why their site is excellent:

 • As expected, the site renders nicely on mobile devices.
 Like the desktop site, it has a Load More button at the bottom of the News and Stories section instead of the infinite scrolling seen on some sites.
-Though infinite scrolling is a good thing for social media or ecommerce websites, users may find that annoying on a mobile platform.
+Though infinite scrolling is a good thing for social media or ecommerce websites, users may find it annoying on a mobile platform.

 Website: habitat.org